urcsc170/2021-spring-csc170/syllabus.md

 ### Assignment Due Dates
 For each assignment and project, the **due date** is shown near the top of the instructions.
 To avoid a zero grade, students must turn-in assignments via Blackboard on or before their due date.

 Due to the online/asynchronous nature of the course, there is no specific *time* related to the due date.
 (Disregard the due "time" seen in Blackboard.)
-Students simply need to turn-in the assignments **within 24 hours** of the due date based on the time zone where they are located.
+Students simply need to turn-in the assignments **within 24 hours** of the due date regardless of the time zone where they are located.

 ### Assignment Grading